alex028502/advent2021/15/readme.md

 - look at somebody else's answer and find out how to do it

 I'll sleep on it again before deciding which one.

+#### update

+I made the two versions of the program print their riskmap to stderr so that I could compare.
+It looks like there are lots of less risky paths to caves that depend on going upwards or backwards.
+It doesn't look like it's an issue with the implementation of the racket idea, just a flawed idea.